 Disabilities vary on how they impact a person's major life functions.
+Accommodations are adjustments, changes or alterations to a program, service, activity, or policy, in order to permit equal access.
 Due to the varying differences in disabilities, the program can only provide academic accommodations based on the history of the disability, reported limitations, and/or respective documentation from a qualified professional.
-There must always be a correlation between the impact of the disability and the requested accommodation.
-Accommodations are adjustments, changes or alterations to a program, service, activity or policy, in order to permit equal access.
+There must always be a correlation between the impact of the disability and the requested accommodations.
+Students may be required to provide satisfactory medical documentation from a qualified health provider regarding their diagnosed disabilities and the need for the requested accommodations, and may be required to authorize Maria College to speak with their provider in order to clarify information and recommendations or conclusions regarding the need for a requested accommodation, and the College will make all determinations as to whether a particular requested accommodation is reasonable.